(251) 210-2773

 Stress, in its basic definition, is your body’s response to pressures from a situation or life event.
 It’s a feeling of emotional or physical tension that can come from any event or thought that makes you feel frustrated, angry, or nervous.
 Stress is a normal part of life and, to some extent, a necessary mechanism for survival.
 However, chronic stress can lead to a myriad of health issues, including cardiovascular diseases, diabetes, high blood pressure, anxiety, and depression.
 The way your body responds to stress can significantly affect your overall well-being.

-See also What Is The Role Of Being A Dentist?
+See also What Represents A Dentist?

 How stress specifically impacts oral health